pomelocheah/pomelocheah/README.md

-*🎓 Diploma in IT Student
+- 🎓 Diploma in IT Student
-*🎓 Bachelor of Science Major in Applied AI
+- 🎓 Bachelor of Science Major in Applied AI
-*💻 Interested in Web Development,Mobile Application, AI *📍 Based in Malaysia
+- 💻 Interested in Web Development, Mobile Application & AI
+- 📍 Based in Malaysia

 ---
 ## 🚀 About Me